Flying a Manual Go-around

 Performance

-• Check aircraft performance: positive rate of climb, airspeed at or above Vref (reference landing speed), speed brakes retracted, radio-altimeter indications and barometric-altimeter indications increasing, wings level, gear up, flaps as required.
+• Check aircraft performance: positive rate of climb, airspeed at or above Vref (reference landing speed), speed brakes retracted, radio altimeter indications and barometric altimeter indications increasing, wings level, gear up, flaps as required.

 Safety Culture